xgrg/xgrg.github.io/content/2018-02-26-parallelize-TBSS.md

 > variation around this, with the advantage of preserving the contrast
 > numbering given by `randomise` in normal conditions.</div>

-See [this repository](https://github.com/xgrg/tbss/) for an actual implementation.
+See [this repository](https://github.com/xgrg/tbss/) for a proposed implementation.

 ## Concept: